foziaali1122/Deep-learning-CNN-Cifar-10-/README.md

 ---

-##🚀 Training Results
+## 🚀 Training Results
--MetricTrainingValidation
+- MetricTrainingValidation
--Accuracy~85%~80%Loss↓ steadily↓ steadily
+- Accuracy~85%~80%Loss↓ steadily↓ steadily
--📈 Accuracy and Loss graphs show consistent learning over 10 epochs.
+- 📈 Accuracy and Loss graphs show consistent learning over 10 epochs.

 ---

-##📊 Visualization
+## 📊 Visualization
--Example prediction on test data:
+- Example prediction on test data:
--Actual: Cat
+- Actual: Cat
--Predicted: Cat ✅
+- Predicted: Cat ✅

 ---

-##💫 Author
+## 💫 Author
 👩‍💻 Fozia
 📬 Data Science Enthusiast | Machine Learning Learner
 ⭐ If you like this project, don’t forget to give it a star on GitHub!